 Kate is lead researcher on the Early Menopause: Experiences and Perspectives of Women and Health Professionals NHMRC Partnership Project, and has had key roles in the research and website production aspects of four Healthtalk Australia online resources: Experiences of Depression and Recovery, Emotional Experiences of Early Parenthood (as lead researcher), Mental Health and Supported Decision-Making, and Mental Health: Carers’ Experiences.

-Kate is Editorial Associate of a forthcoming interdisciplinary edited collection entitled Paths to Parenthood: Emotions on the Journey through Pregnancy, Childbirth and Early Parenthood (Palgrave Macmillan, 2018).
+Kate is a co-editor of the interdisciplinary edited collection Paths to Parenthood: Emotions on the Journey through Pregnancy, Childbirth and Early Parenthood (Palgrave Macmillan, 2018).
 Her work has been published in peer-reviewed journals and on The Conversation and she has also co-authored research project reports and policy submissions.

 Kate’s research interests include the social, cultural and emotional dimensions of life-course transitions and social reproduction in late modernity, as well as the relational aspects of individual health and illness experiences.